top of page

 If the fighter is using a weapon set where the hand is highly protected by the weapon (such as a large shield or heavily guarded weapon hilt) then the level of hand protection required may be reduced to enable the effective use of that weapon set.
 For example, if a fighter is taking part in the Longsword vs Sword and Shield event and cannot effectively wield their shield with a heavy glove then they may be permitted to wear a medium level glove provided that the hand is fully covered behind the shield.
 This is done at the judge’s discretion and with their prior approval.

-Team Event
+Team Event (or women's Anything goes)

 When fighting in the team event, the level of gloves required depends on the combination of weapons on the piste for each match.
 If any longswords are present then heavy gloves are the minimum* required.
 If there are no longswords present then the requirement falls to medium gloves.
 Light gloves will only be allowed if all fighters are using rapiers (and companions).